neurolabusc/AppleSiliconForNeuroimaging/README.md

 The x86-64 architecture provides 128-bit SSE instructions (which can handle x4 32-bit computations or x2 64-bit computations at once), 256-bit AVX (x8, x4), and (untested) 512-bit AVX-512 (x16, x8).
 Note that using these power-hungry instructions can lead to a [reduction](https://blog.cloudflare.com/on-the-dangers-of-intels-frequency-scaling/) in clock [frequency](https://lemire.me/blog/2018/09/04/per-core-frequency-scaling-and-avx-512-an-experiment/).
 The Apple M1 includes 128-bit Neon instructions, but not the upcomg Scalable Vector Extension (SVE) instructions.

 The graph shows milliseconds to compute square-root for 808704000 voxels, with lower values indicating faster performance.
-The i5-8259u appears constrained by the bandwidth of its lower power memory, as explicit vector instructions do not improve performance.
-The Ryzen 3900X has outstanding floating-point computational abilities, combined with high-performance (albeit power hungry) memory.
+The blue, orange and green bars are peroformance for FP32 computations (scalar, 128-bit and 256-bit SIMD respectively), and the red, purple and brwon show FP64.
+The i5-8259u appears constrained by the bandwidth of its lower power memory, as explicit vector instructions do not improve performance (the increasing time for the first three bars may reflect thermal throttling, as these were run sequentially).
+Obviously, all systems show a penalty for 64-bit versus 32-bit precision.
+The Ryzen 3900X has outstanding floating-point abilities, combined with high-performance (albeit power hungry) memory.
 The M1 shows no benefit from explicit use of Neon instructions, suggesting either the compiler implicitly uses them or this task is memory constrained.
 While the M1 is slower for double-precision (64-bit) versus single-precision (32-bit) computations, this is a stunning performance considering the 10w power envelope.

 ![simd](simd.png)